This section contains information about enhancements in version 3.5.00.of BMC Digital Workplace.

 The following illustration shows an example of a user adding a description to a cart.

-For more information, see the section, Order description field can be assigned to all items in a cart, in Requesting multiple enhanced catalog items with a cart.
+For more information, see the section, Order description field can be assigned to all items in a cart, in Requests for multiple enhanced catalog items with a cart.

 Responses are prepopulated for matching questions in the same cart